wesleycamargo/azure-docs.pt-br/articles/batch/batch-cli-templates.md

 ## <a name="installation"></a>Instalação

-Para instalar a extensão de CLI do Lote do Microsoft Azure, primeiro [instale CLI do Azure 2.0](/cli/azure/install-azure-cli), ou execute a CLI do Azure no [Azure Cloud Shell](../cloud-shell/overview.md).
+Para instalar a extensão da CLI do Lote do Azure, primeiro [instale a CLI do Azure 2.0](/cli/azure/install-azure-cli) ou execute a CLI do Azure no [Azure Cloud Shell](../cloud-shell/overview.md).

 Instale a última versão da extensão do Lote, usando o comando da CLI do Azure seguir: